Mashashi/javaroles/README.md

 	</dependencies>
 ```

 Look through the tags to pick a version.
-Any that as the format `vX.X.X` will work.
+Any that has the format `vX.X.X` will work.

 ## implementations
 These are the two operation modes available.